Update: MARC fixed things in 2018. See the Postpostscript.

 The second is a new mobile app called CharmPass which allows you to buy tickets for not only MARC, but the Baltimore local services (bus, light rail, Metro subway) and commuter buses as well.
 You can buy either single trips or all the different types (as far as I know) of weekly and monthly passes.
 Apple Pay is accepted in the iOS app (I presume the Android app supports Google Pay, but I didn’t test that one) along with the traditional method of entering your card number.
 It’s made by Moovel, a division of Daimler that has made apps for a bunch of other transit agencies, and the app seems to work well enough.

 CharmPass joins CharmCard as a means of buying MTA fares, but doesn’t replace it.
-Since a CharmCard is, for all intents and purposes, a WMATA SmarTrip card with different artwork, running on a system operated by WMATA, this gives MTA a system that doesn’t depend on the increasingly dysfunctional WMATA; should WMATA downsize itself into the ground as it appears intent on doing, MTA could continue using CharmPass and migrate its CharmCard customers over.
+Since a CharmCard is basically a WMATA SmarTrip card with different artwork, running on a system operated by WMATA, this gives MTA a system that doesn’t depend on the increasingly dysfunctional WMATA; should WMATA downsize itself into the ground as it appears intent on doing, MTA could continue using CharmPass and migrate its CharmCard customers over.
 Intentional or not, it’s a shrewd move.
 (CharmPass is presumably dependent on Moovel technology, so it depends on Moovel continuimg to be a going concern, but that seems to be a good bet at this time.)